What is a prepaid plan ?

 - Telstra prepaid :

 Telstra claim the best network coverage in Australia.
 Independent reviews say that is often not the case.
-In practice, Optus’ and Vodafone’s 4G networks are on a par with Telstra’s.
+In practice, Vodafone’s 4G networks is often on a par with Telstra’s.
 As you can see from the chart below.
 Telstra do offer overnight data extras which will suit some.
-Bizarely, their prepaid pricing is better than their postpaid pricing at low spend levels.
-And, to be fair, Telstra offer streamed music free as part of their prepaid plans – although, unlike Optus, they only partner with Apple Music.
+Bizarrely, their prepaid pricing is better than their postpaid pricing at low spend levels.
+And, to be fair, Telstra offer streamed music free as part of their prepaid plans.

 Step 6 : Knowing the bad bits about prepaid plans